Best free software for students 2024

 Amongst other tools, the software allows you to dub over existing tracks to create multi-track recordings, monitor volume levels before, during and after recording, and remove static, hiss, hum or other constant background noises.

-Audacity enables you to import and export WAV, MP3, AIFF, AU, FLAC and Ogg Vorbis files and create WAV or AIFF files that are suitable for burning to a CD.
+Audacity enables you to import and export WAV, MP3, AIFF, AU, FLAC and Ogg Vorbis files.

 Lightworks sells itself as the professional video editing software that is available to everyone.
 People use it to edit their holiday videos, while big Hollywood producers have used it on films including The Wolf of Wall Street, LA Confidential and Pulp Fiction.